-Samples will either be obtained from existing collections or ideally gathered directly from the Soufrière Hills volcano for geochemical analysis.
-Quantitative petrological and compositional characterisation will be carried out at the University of Leicester using a scanning electron microscope (SEM) and x-ray fluorescence (XRF) analysis.
-Apatite will be analysed in situ from thin section, with major element compositions determined by electron microprobe at the University of Manchester.
-Volatile elements will be measured by secondary ionisation mass spectrometry (SIMS) at the University of Edinburgh following a grant application to the facility.
-Major elements, F, S, and Cl of melt inclusions within silicate minerals and host minerals will be determined by electron microprobe analysis, while other volatiles and trace/rare earth elements will be analysed by SIMS.
+Samples will be collected from Pinatubo during a planned field season.
+These samples will supplement an existing collection gathered by the PI and an active researcher at Leicester.
+Quantitative textural and compositional characterisation will be carried out at the University of Leicester using a scanning electron microscope (SEM) coupled with Zeiss’ Minerlogic software and laser ablation mass spectrometry.
+Apatite will be analysed in situ from thin section, with major and some volatile elements determined by a combination of SEM and electron microprobe.
+Volatile elements will also be measured by secondary ionisation mass spectrometry (SIMS) at the University of Edinburgh following a grant application to the facility.
+The major elements, F, S, and Cl of melt inclusions within silicate minerals will be determined by electron microprobe analysis, while other volatiles and trace/rare earth elements will be analysed by SIMS.

 Training and skills

 You will become proficient in the use of analytical equipment including quantitative evaluation of minerals, SEM and XRF, and high-resolution mass spectrometry.
 This combination of state-of-the-art analytical methods will provide you with a unique set of skills that will be attractive to industrial and academic employers.
 You will join a thriving community of igneous and applied researchers, and work closely with members of two major NERC-funded projects (FAMOS – From Arc Magmas to Ore Systems, and TeaSe – Te and Se Cycling and Supply), as well as chemists and material scientists within the Centre for Sustainable Resource Extraction.